Gabboxl/ClassevivaPCTO/README.md

 * Modern and intuitive interface
 * Customizable widgets, colors, and language
-* Small and optimized even on low-end devices
+* Small, optimized and super fast even on low-end devices

 ## Download